 Begin in North America with David Brainerd, a missionary to Native Americans in Massachusetts in the mid-1700s.
 Though his work was cut short by tuberculosis only four years into his mission, it lives on through his friend Jonathan Edwards’ An Account of the Life of the Late Reverend Mr. David Brainerd.

 Jim & Elisabeth Elliot

 Most people have heard of Jim Elliot–a missionary who, along with four other missionaries in his group, was killed by members of a remote tribe in Ecuador.
-A study of Jim and Elisabeth’s missionary work, which his wife continued following his death, would create a full study on its own.
+A study of Jim and Elisabeth’s missionary work, which his wife continued following his death, would create a full missions unit study on its own.

-Helen Roseveare served as a missionary to the Congo in Africa for 20 years, founding a training school for nurses, training women to serve as nurse-evangelists, and transforming an abandoned medical center into a functioning hospital.
+Helen Roseveare served as a missionary to the Congo in Africa for 20 years, founding a school for nurses, training women to serve as nurse-evangelists, and transforming an abandoned medical center into a functioning hospital.
 A recurring theme in her ministry was the privilege she felt in suffering for her Lord.
 She passed away in 2016 at the age of 91.